-4. Imagine that you are a skiing coach.
+4. Imagine that you are: 1) a skiing coach.
 Tell the students about kinds of skiing and the main equipment.
+2) a student.
+Tell your friends about your training in skiing.

 5. Read and translate the text:

 History of Skiing